Troubleshooting Guide

 https://blog.emsisoft.com/en/28620/antimalware-service-executable/

-In case you a running a Notebook you have to consider that alot Notebooks are pre-designed for power saving.
+In case you a running a Notebook (or HP Office PCs) you have to consider that they are pre-designed for power saving.
 Look for any and all options to maximize performance.
 Some Notebooks provide their own software to adjust performance settings.
 Here is an example of ASUS Notebook and their software “Armoury Crate”, where you need to set the GPU to “Ultimate” for it to work 100%:

-Should you not have decided on a Notebook yet, we recommend grabbing a Gamer Notebook with NVidia Card and extend with Blackmagic Ultra Studio card via the thunderbolt interface.
+Should you not have decided on a Notebook yet, we recommend grabbing a Gamer Notebook with NVIDIA Card and extend with Blackmagic Ultra Studio card via the thunderbolt interface.
 These Notebooks are pre-designed for maximum performance.
-Avoid buying Office-type Notebooks like Dell or HP, which are pro-designed for power saving and can seriously limit your playout performance.
+Avoid buying Office-type Notebooks like Dell or HP, which are pre-designed for power saving and can seriously limit your playout performance.

 Solution 4 (Output Card):

 Altho you might use Desktop Output for HDMI Output, there is also the Option to invest into a dedicated Output Card, which outputs to HDMI or SDI (with SDI-to-HDMI Converter).
-This will offload alot CPU/GPU ressources to that Card and results in better output quality, stable frame rate, lower CPU/GPU usage, better video/audio SYNC, less overall delay.
-This might be the tipping point, if you go from HD to 4K productions or from single channel playout to dual channel playout.
+This will offload alot CPU/GPU ressources to that Card and results in better output quality, stable frame rate, lower CPU/GPU usage, better video/audio SYNC, more “true” colors and less overall delay.
+This might be the tipping point, if you go from HD to 4K productions or from single channel playout to multi channel playout.
 It also allows you to keep otherwise outdated hardware in terms of CPU/GPU.

 Solution 5 (Monitor):

-Connect your Monitor to the same GPU that is set as Renderer GPU in PLAYDECK.
-Because if you connect your Monitor to a different GPU, an additional framerate conversion is introduced, which can lead to stuttering.
+Connect your Monitor to the same GPU that is set as GPU in PLAYDECK.
+Because if you connect your Monitor to a different GPU, an additional framerate conversion is introduced (for the channel preview), which can lead to stuttering.

 Solution 6 (Harddisk / Network):